Marine life in Bali – turtle

 To accomplish this great feat, they lower their heart rate to conserve oxygen.
 Meanwhile, they can get their food and swim long distances.
 They can even sleep underwater without going out to breathe.

-These cold-blooded creatures have an incredibly long life span.
-Fact is they can live up to more than 100 years.
+3. Turtles have an incredibly long life span.
+Fact is they can live up to more than 100 years

 In a single nesting season, females lay between two and six clutches of eggs.
 The clutches are laid approximately every two weeks, and the period between female nesting season ranges from one to nine years.